 Fund financial statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Town of Topsfield, Massachusetts, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the Town of Topsfield, Massachusetts can be divided into two categories: governmental funds and proprietary funds.
+All of the funds of the Town of Topsfield, Massachusetts can be divided into three categories: governmental funds, proprietary funds and fiduciary funds.